arishsu/resume/README.md

 ## How to

+Run `make` in your terminal to produce PDFs
-Run `xelatex file_name.tex` in your terminal.
+Run `make clean` in your terminal to clean PDFs & temp

 ## Todo

-* cleaning and refactoring into a .cls
+* cleaning and refactoring into a .cls (in progress)
 * add parameters to allow easy customization
 * add how to edit
 * add img to README